Dir: Boaz Davidson

 Long lost to the UK market (the only previous release was a 1987 VHS, which is rare enough that I've never seen a copy), The Last American Virgin really should be recognised as one of the key American teen movies of the 1980s.

-Based on director Boaz Davidson's Israeli film Lemon Popsicle, which spawned a long running series of sequels and was in turned based on his own teenage years, The Last American Virgin is a knockabout sex comedy, wrapped up in a very relateable story about high school friendships and relationships.
+Based on director Boaz Davidson's Israeli film Lemon Popsicle, which spawned a long-running series of sequels and was in turn based on his own teenage years, The Last American Virgin is a knockabout sex comedy, wrapped up in a very relatable story about high school friendships and relationships.
 The film focuses on three friends, Gary (Lawrence Monoson), Rick (Steve Antin) and David (Joe Rubbo).
-Initially it's a romp as the three get in various sexual scrapes.
+Initially, it's a romp as the three get in various sexual scrapes.
 However, it takes a more serious turn in its other story, as Gary falls for Karen (Diane Franklin), the new girl in school.
 Karen prefers Rick, but when Rick dumps her after she tells him that he made her pregnant during their one sexual encounter, Gary is there to pick up the pieces.

 If not the best teen movie of the 80's, The Last American Virgin is certainly one of the most unusual, introducing a note of grim reality seldom seen even in the darker examples of the genre (the American ones anyway).
 Before that point, it works well as a sex comedy in the Porky's mould, with a genuinely funny, farcical, opening sequence of the guys bringing three girls back to Gary's house, where things go hilariously and awkwardly wrong (I suspect the makers of the American Pie series studied this sequence).
 Even this sequence feels grounded though, and this is something of a hallmark of the film, though it's not above flights of fancy, especially in the sequence with Louisa Moritz as the eager European who wants to induct each of the boys into sex.